 What factors influence (1) inter- and intraspecific tolerances to environmental stressors and what are the implications for (2) community responses to global change?

 My research combines laboratory and field experiments with long-term monitoring to understand the effects of global change stressors (ocean acidification, warming, hypoxia, nutrient pollution) on key marine organisms and communities.
-I use crustose coralline algae (CCA) as a model organisms based on their global distribution and critical ecological functions.
+I typically focus on crustose coralline algae (CCA) and other calcifying algae as model organisms based on their global distribution and critical ecological functions.

 My research uses field and laboratory approaches to test the effects of global change stressors on key marine organisms and ecosystems.